How to Start Teaching English In Israel?

 - Israeli Identification Card (teudat zehut) and/or an Israeli Immigrant Card (teudat oleh) if applicable

-- The committee will also review your documents and determine the grades you are eligible to teach, and any further requirements you must fulfill in order to receive certification (training courses etc)
+The committee will also review your documents and determine the grades you are eligible to teach and any further requirements you must fulfil to receive certification (training courses etc.)

-Once you have fulfilled the above criteria and a school is willing to hire you, the principal will submit a written request to the Ministry of Education.
-You will be offered the job if and when the Ministry approves the financial assistance the school requires to hire you.
+Once you have fulfilled the above criteria, and a school is willing to hire you, the principal will submit a written request to the Ministry of Education.
+You will be offered the job if and when the Ministry approves the school’s financial assistance to hire you.

 The Qualifications You Need For Teaching English In Israel

 You have to fulfil several stringent qualifications and requirements before you can start teaching English in Israel.
 Here is the complete list:

 - You must have a BA or BS degree.
 Teachers must have a degree from a recognized academic institution.
 You will have to get the degree approved by the Israeli Ministry of Education.
 If you are from a non-English speaking country, you are eligible for teaching English in Israel only if you have graduated in English.

 - A TEFL certification is preferred but is not mandatory.